byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

 What do `printf()` and `fprintf()` do?
 There are three things different than calling `write()`.
  - First, `printf()` and `fprintf()` operate on file streams (`FILE *`), which include user-level buffering.
-That simply means that they don't `write()` until it's efficient to do so.
+That simply means that they "save up" `write()` calls and send the pending bytes only when it's most efficient to do so.
+This is like going to the grocery store only when you need a whole week's worth of groceries instead of going there when you just need a single food item.
  - Second, instead of explicitly setting the number of bytes to send, `printf()` and `fprintf()` know when to stop sending bytes when they detect a null byte value (integer value 0), which you will see in a later exercise.